-The East-Central European studies minor allows students to incorporate both area and language studies from an interdisciplinary perspective.
-It enhances language proficiency and provides an organized course of study for less commonly taught languages (Czech, Hungarian, Polish and Russian) that do not offer stand-alone majors and where two semesters of study are not sufficient.
+The East-Central European studies minor enables students to incorporate both area and language studies from an interdisciplinary perspective.
+It enhances language proficiency and provides an organized course of study for less commonly taught languages, such as Czech, Hungarian and Polish, that do not offer stand-alone majors and where two semesters of study are not sufficient.

 The curriculum requires two semesters of a language beyond the CLAS language requirement, one East-Central European studies course and three electives from an approved list.

 Of the total credits, no more than three may be individual work.
 Students must complete a minimum of six credits of coursework exclusive to the minor that cannot count toward the major(s) or other minors.